 The class BPP might not exhaust what the physical world lets us efficiently compute, with quantum computing an obvious contender for going further.
 In 1993, Bernstein and Vazirani [47] defined the complexity class BQP, or Bounded-Error Quantum Polynomial-Time, as a quantum-mechanical generalization of BPP.
-(Details of quantum computing and BQP are beyond the scope of this survey, but see [204, 6].)
+(Details of quantum computing and BQP are beyond the scope of this survey, but see [203, 6].)
 Bernstein and Vazirani, along with Adleman, DeMarrais, and Huang [13], also showed some basic containments:

-$$P \subset BPP \subset BQP \subset PP \subset P^{\#P} \subset PSPACE$$ .
+$$P \subseteq BPP \subseteq BQP \subseteq PP \subseteq P^{\#P} \subseteq PSPACE.$$

-In 1994, Shor [238] famously showed that the factoring and discrete logarithm problems are in BQP-and hence, that a scalable quantum computer, if built, could break almost all currently-used public-key cryptography.
-A more theoretical implication of Shor's results is that, if factoring or discrete logarithm is hard classically, then BPP $\neq$ BQP.
+In 1994, Shor [237] famously showed that the factoring and discrete logarithm problems are in BQP-and hence, that a scalable quantum computer, if built, could break almost all currently-used public-key cryptography.
+A more theoretical implication of Shor's results is that, if factoring or discrete logarithm is hard classically, then $BPP \neq BQP$.
 To design his quantum algorithms, Shor had to exploit extremely special properties of factoring and discrete logarithm, which aren't known or believed to hold for NP-complete problems.

-The quantum analogue of the $P \stackrel{?}{=} NP$ question is the question of whether $NP \subseteq BQP$ : that is, can quantum computers solve NP-complete problems in polynomial time?
-Most quantum computing researchers conjecture that the answer is no:
+The quantum analogue of the $P \stackrel{?}{=} NP$ question is the question of whether $NP \subseteq BQP$: that is, can quantum computers solve NP-complete problems in polynomial time?39 Most quantum computing researchers conjecture that the answer is no: